tbenade/wercker-devcenter/source/articles/languages/ruby/rails-heroku.md

 	WERCKER_POSTGRESQL_URL

+Again, the `rails-database-yml` leverages these [environment variables](www.12factor.net/config) to generate a `database.yml` file on wercker.

 ****
 ##### A NOTE ON DATABASE.YML
 ****

-Similar to [Heroku](), there is no need to specify your database connections in a `database.yml` file as one is generated for you, based on the services section in your `wercker.yml` file, each time a build is run on wercker.
+Similar to [Heroku](https://devcenter.heroku.com/articles/heroku-postgresql#connecting-in-rails), there is [no need](https://devcenter.heroku.com/articles/ruby-support#build-behavior) to specify your database connections in a `database.yml` file as one is generated for you, based on the services section in your `wercker.yml` file and the `rails-database-yml` build step, each time a build is run on wercker.
 However, if you want to override this default behavior, through the `rails-database-yml` step as presented in the following wercker.yml:

 ``` yaml
 box: wercker/ubuntu12.04-ruby2.0.0